trobol/unreal-feedback/SPECIFICATION.md

 `category`: string
-One of "general", "bug", "performance", or ... //TODO: missing one option (check server)
+One of "general", "bug", "performance", or "gameplay"

 `mood`: uint8
-A measurement from 0-5 representing the players feelings about the thing they are submitting feedback for.
+A measurement from 1-4 representing the players feelings about the thing they are submitting feedback for.

 `build_id`: string